Mass Marketing Vs Flexible Manufacturing Systems

 What Is Mass Production?

+Mass production is the term for producing many similar items in large batches.
 By producing thousands or millions of items from the same assembly line, the cost per item was dramatically lower than the cost of an equivalent hand-made item.
 Products were designed to fit the largest possible demographic or simply the highest paying one.
-Mass production created thousands of items that were exactly the same.
+The main benefit for customers being the dramatic price reduction over custom-made.

 The public was happy because items that had once been too expensive to own such as cars, air conditioners and household appliances became affordable.
 Simply making luxuries and labor saving devices affordable was enough to sell them to the public.